INTRODUCTION

 a) IMPLICIT

-This will be issued by oracle internally in two situations.
+This will be issued by oracle internally

 When any DDL operation is performed.